cyral-quickstart/quickstart-sidecar-helm/docs/database-accounts/environment-variables.md

 ## Configure the sidecar to fetch the environment variables from the credentials

-With the secret created, you need to add an environment variable to the `authenticator` field of the `values.yaml` file used for creating the sidecar.
+With the secret created, you need to add an environment variable to the `authenticator` field of the `values.yaml` file used to create the sidecar.

 ```yaml
 authenticator: